Isaac Coates: Public life

 His first recorded interest in Hamilton politics seems to have been in 1870, when he was on a list of supporters of Waikato MP, Captain Macpherson.
-He was elected to the Hamilton parish vestry committee, when it was formed, in 1876 and to the newly formed borough of Hamilton on 7 February 1878.
-His first involvement in public life seems to have been his nomination of Captain James McPherson as MP for Waikato in 1870.
 Isaac's first election was as a lieutenant in the Waikato Rifle Volunteers in 1871.
 He was elected as a trustee of Hamilton East Highway District in 1874 and became its secretary.
+He was elected to the Hamilton parish vestry committee, when it was formed, in 1876 and to the newly formed borough of Hamilton on 7 February 1878.
 In 1877 he was elected to Kirikiriroa Road Board, was chairman of it in 1893 and resigned from it in 1897.
 He was elected to the Hamilton East School Committee in 1878.

 Isaac nominated his mayoral predecessors, William Australia Graham and Charles Barton.
 Isaac was mayor from 1888 to 1892.
-In 1891 he was elected unopposed, but didn't stand for mayor in 1892.
+In 1891 he was elected unopposed, but did not stand for mayor in 1892.
 He was also on Waikato County Council, from which he resigned in 1894, the Hospital and Charitable Aid Board, the Waikato Licensing Committee from 1894 for 13 years, was one of the original members and became president of the Waikato Agricultural and Pastoral Association in 1902 and chairman of South Auckland Racing Club for nearly 20 years.
 In 1893 he lost a Waikato Parliamentary election on a platform of opposing graduated tax and cooperative contracts, by 76 votes to Liberal MP, Alfred Cadman.
 In 1905 he was elected back to Hamilton Borough Council, until replaced in 1907.